-When you spend money on Google Ads, you want those ads to drive motivated sellers to your website consistently.
+When you spend money on Google Ads, you want those ads to consistently drive motivated sellers to your website.
 But what are the best PPC keywords for motivated seller leads?

 Well, that’s what we’re going to show you.
-We just compiled 5 years’ worth of Google Ads keyword data — 29,000 keywords and 217,416 clicks from over 50 Google Ads accounts.
+We just compiled five years’ worth of Google Ads keyword data — 29,000 keywords and 217,416 clicks from over 50 Google Ads accounts.

-Of course, there are a lot of different keywords that can drive leads, so as a part of our criteria for this report, we are only sharing keywords that:
+Of course, there are a lot of different PPC keywords for motivated seller leads, so as a part of our criteria for this report, we are only sharing keywords that:

 - Had at least an 8.15% conversion rate

 - And a cost per lead of $250 or less